2020 Western Washington Forest Owners Winter School

 For each workshop session, you will get to pick from the workshops offered for that session time.
 A schedule showing what workshops are offered at what times (and the classroom locations) will be provided when you arrive.
 The sessions will run approximately one hour, followed by ten minutes to walk to your next workshop.

 Coffee and very light refreshments will be available in the morning, and water will be available throughout the day.
-Lunch will be provided for all pre-registrants, sponsored by the Washington Tree Farm Program and the Washington Farm Forestry Association.
+Lunch will be provided for all pre-registrants.
 Pre-registration is required for lunches, because we have to know how many to order.
 If you register at the gate, please pack your own lunch, or plan to go out during lunch time.
 Restrooms will be available in the building.

 These are the different workshops that will be offered throughout the day.
-Complete workshop schedule.
+Below is a preliminary list of workshops that will be offered, subject to some minor changes and additions.
+Complete workshop schedule coming soon!

-- Chainsaw safety and maintenance – Receive hands on instruction on how to safely, and effectively, run a chain saw.
-This is a two hour workshop.
+- Chainsaw safety & maintenance – Receive hands on instruction on how to safely, and effectively, run a chain saw.
+This is a two-hour workshop.
 You need to bring your saw (empty gas tank only!) and tools.
 This class is limited to 20 people, and is now full.
+Please see the registration form to add yourself to the waitlist.

 - Climate change – Come hear some of the latest research, what we can expect, and what we still don’t know.